 Breakfast, the most important meal of the day, cannot be fulfilled with a drive-thru muffin.
 Make the time for a stop at the Tourist Home Cafe.
 Their breakfast burrito is the best I’ve ever had…so good, you won’t even need hot sauce.
 They also have a fried chicken, biscuits and gravy that will absolutely start your day off right.
 They always have homemade and delicious pastries, as well as a barista that can make you the perfect wake-up concoction!

-There are many other places that you simply cannot go wrong with, such as Pato for Thai food, Wisk & Whiskey for delicious comfort food, outside of the downtown crowds, and MartAnnes for a Bloody Mary with all the fixings!
+There are other places that you cannot go wrong visiting, such as Pato for Thai food, Wisk & Whiskey for delicious comfort food, outside of the downtown crowds, and MartAnnes for a Bloody Mary with all the fixings!

 Flagstaff can definitely hold its own when it comes to drinks.
 Home of Mother Road’s Tower Station and Historic Brewing’s Piehole Porter, we have got you covered with beer.
 Mother Road has an authentic, rustic feel with friendly staff that will make you feel at home.
 Dark Sky Brewery is another local brewery to visit!
 They have a wide range of beer styles, including sours and they have a fun, hip vibe.